Meowcolm024/FGO-Automata/README.md

 - **NOTICE: It will override the set apples and the counter**
 - If you are using it as a automation bot, you may encounter AP problem which needs to use *Gold Apples*.
 - Notice that the function recieves 2 arguments.
 The first item is number, representing how many apples will be consumed.
 The second one refers to the *type of apples* (either `quatrz`, `gold`, `silver`, `bronze`).
+- Explicit control flow of the action body is required! (like an infinite loop)

 ### 2. Start battle